Water Data Explorer (WDE)

 Representatives of five London Boroughs discussed the challenges around data accessibility and usability of the WDE.

 The discussions have been summarised into a dozen of User Stories that helped us identify the data and features to be added into the WDE to answer the stakeholders’ needs.
-We are now implementing the next stage of the WDE development.
+We have now implemented the next stage of the WDE development which is available to the public.

 A refined version of the Water Data Explorer tailored to the stakeholders’ needs